-Without film in the camera, the camLCD will display an ISO symbol, the manually set ISO rating (or '100' in the case of an automatic DX setting), other camera set tings and a battery icon, see fig. 9 for example.
-When loaded with film, however, the expLCD will also display a figure that shows the number of unexposed frames left on the film (fig. 10).
+Without film in the camera, the M/d will display an ISO symbol, the manually set ISO rating (or '100' in the case of an automatic DX setting) and a battery icon, see fig. 9 for example.
+When loaded with film, however, the

-When the shutter release button is pressed halfway down, the ISO symbol disappears and a TV symbol appears (time value) together with the selected shutter speed (fig.ll).
-After ten seconds of no response, the ISO symbol appears again, replacing the TV symbol.
-The viewLCD display will show selected shutter speed and exposure information.
+EC/d will also display a figure that shows the number of unexposed frames left on the film (fig. 10).

+When the shutter release button is pressed halfway down, the 'ISO' symbol disappears and a 'Tv' symbol appears (time value) together with the selected shutter speed (fig.11).
+After ten seconds of no response, the 'ISO' symbol appears again, replacing the 'Tv' symbol.
 OFF

-- 1. Set the shooting mode selector to OFF - 2.
-All indications on all three LCD's disappear.
+1. Set the shooting mode selector to 'OFF'

+2. All indications on both LCD's disappear.
 POWER SAVE

-After three minutes of no response from the camera controls, all indications on the LCDs will disappear and the camera switches over to stand-by status automatically.
+After three minutes of no response from the camera controls, all indications on the LCD's will disappear and the camera switches over to stand-by status automatically.